bacionejs/battito/README.md

 ---

-Battito is a simple tablet-centric music tracker with piano-roll, live-loop editing and a blazingly fast engine.
+Battito is a tablet-centric music tracker with piano-roll, live-loop editing and a blazingly fast engine.

 ---